Vegan Japanese

 • Great as a party starter.

-Try it with: Delicious alongside my tofu katsu burger or yaki onigiri.
+Try it with: Delicious alongside my tofu katsu burger or this yaki onigiri recipe.

 5. Yuzu Gimlet